Panzerschrek/U-00DC-Sprache/source/docs/en/unsafe_code_requirements.rst

 ~~~~~~~~~~~~~~~~~~~

 All references must be non-null.
-This includes reference-params, return references, local references, references inside structs and other possible references.
+This includes reference-parameters, return references, local references, references inside structs and other possible references.

 The compiler frontend marks references as non-null and the compiler optimizer uses this notation for optimization.
-Presense of null references may cause uncorrect code behavior.
+Presence of null references may cause incorrect code behavior.

 Where it is needed raw pointers should be used instead of null references.
 Raw pointers may be null.